-In cases like these it is convenient to have descriptive file names allowing you to identify them and re-tag them properly or even use a tagging program to generate the tags from the file name.
+In cases like this it is convenient to have descriptive file names allowing you to identify them and re-tag them properly or even use a tagging program to generate the tags from the file name.

-Sometime you miss a track from a ripped CD.
+Sometimes you miss a track from a ripped CD.
 If you rip to a folder per CD, it is easy to locate the missing one.

 Also prefix the file name with the track number.
-It not only sorts nicely but makes it easy to spot a missing track.
+It not only sorts nicely but also makes it easy to spot a missing track.

 Media players might feature multiple libraries.

 If you want to create one for classical, one for jazz, etc. you will have a hard time to fill them with the right works if all albums are mixed.